Our Board of Directors

 Tamayo has served on a number of public boards and commissions, including the South Sacramento Planning Advisory Committee, the Sacramento Parks and Recreation Commission, and the Sacramento-Yolo Mosquito and Vector Control District.
 He is currently the president of the California Structural Pest Control Board, where he works with industry to support improvements in consumer protection and professional standards.
 He also has served on the boards of the nonprofit Sacramento Mutual Housing Association, Sacramento County Alliance of Neighborhoods, and the Sacramento Urban Creeks Council.

 Tamayo is an environmental scientist for Sacramento County, where he has worked since 1992.
 He is recognized as a public policy leader in protecting natural resources by effectively influencing state and federal environmental regulations.
 He wrote the County storm water pollution ordinance, co-founded the region's River Friendly Landscaping Program, and helped create local, statewide, and national integrated pest management programs.
 Tamayo serves in an advisory capacity to the University of California Integrated Pest Management Program, US EPA Office of Pesticide Programs, California Department of Pesticide Regulation, and the National Pest Management Association.
-Prior to working for the County, he owned a wholesale seafood business in San Francisco, and was an electrician and a whitewater raft guide.
+Prior to working for the County, he owned a wholesale seafood business in San Francisco and was an electrician and a whitewater rafting guide.

 Tamayo holds a bachelor's degree in zoology from the University of California, Berkeley and a master's degree in entomology and nematology from the University of Florida, Gainesville.
 In his spare time, he enjoys cycling, canoeing, and whitewater kayaking.

 Board President, Director Bill Slaton, Ward 7

 Bill Slaton was first elected to the SMUD Board of Directors in November 2002 to represent Ward 7, which includes North Highlands, Carmichael, Antelope and Foothill Farms.
-He served as the Board President in 2005 and 2013 and was recently elected Vice President of the Board in 2016 and is the current Board President for 2017.
+He served as the Board President in 2013 and 2005.
+He serves as Vice President of the Board in 2016 and is the current Board President for 2017.